lucari/IoTHubTest/README.md

 Notes from 'https://codez.deedx.cz/posts/from-iot-hub-to-powerbi/' to use an App rather than Azure Stream.
 Need also to create a route to the default stream.
 If we are doing this, then we don't need the Blob storage !!!

+* [createiothub.bicep](createiothub.bicep) - Bicep file to create the IoT Hub, Routes, Endpoints and Storage.

+* [iotstreamapp.csx](iotstreamapp.csx) - .Net Function App that takes the feed from the IoT hub and stores it in Table storage for consumption by Power BI